Don’t buy a DIY coronavirus test that you can take at home

 If you see a coronavirus test for sale that promises to test a mucus swab you took at home, don’t buy it.
 “We want to alert the American public that, at this time, the FDA has not authorized any test that is available to purchase for testing yourself at home for COVID-19,” the FDA announced on Friday.

-Everlywell, which sells a variety of home test kits for everything from food sensitivity to Hepatitis C, planned to launch a COVID-19 test on Monday, that would allow customers to take their own mucus samples and ship them off to a lab.
+Everlywell, which sells a variety of home test kits for everything from food sensitivity to hepatitis C, planned to launch a COVID-19 test on Monday, which would allow customers to take their own mucus samples and ship them off to a lab.

 “We have decided to prioritize tomorrow’s supply of COVID-19 tests to hospitals and healthcare companies with workers on the front lines only,” Christina Song, head of communications for Everlywell, wrote via email on Sunday.